 We are extremely grateful to Ricardo Godoy and Tomas Huanca for their Tsimane' expertise and logistical help.
 Dino Nate Añez, Martha Pache Claros, and Alan Schultz provided critical help with translation while in Bolivia.
-We additionally would like to thank Barbara Sarnecka, Dave Barner, and Susan Carey for extraordinarily thoughtful comments on earlier versions of this paper.
+We would also like to thank Barbara Sarnecka, Dave Barner, and Susan Carey for extraordinarily thoughtful comments on earlier versions of this paper.
 We are additionally grateful to Meghan Goldman, Jeanette Sakel, and James Negen for help with various aspects of this work.
+This work was supported by NSF Award 1022684 to EG and an NIH Ruth L. Kirschstein National Research Service Award (NRSA) to SP.